create_distributed_hypertable()

 ---|---|---|

-relation | REGCLASS | Identifier of table to convert to hypertable. |
+relation | REGCLASS | Identifier of the table you want to convert to a hypertable. |

-time_column_name | TEXT | Name of the column containing time values as well as the primary column to partition by. |
+time_column_name | TEXT | Name of the column that contains time values, as well as the primary column to partition by. |

 Name | Type | Description |